Washington Psychology Doctorate Programs: PsyD & PhD 2026

 Washington State University – PhD Clinical Psychology

 Washington State University’s Clinical Psychology PhD program follows the scientist-practitioner model, integrating research, theory, and clinical practice.
-Students receive comprehensive training in multiple specialty areas, supported by exceptional funding.
+Students receive comprehensive training in multiple specialty areas, supported by strong funding.

 Seattle Pacific University – PhD Clinical Psychology